Here is how it all began...

 • Locals couldn't afford medicine, some couldn't send their children to school and a lot of their illnesses are

-related to poor diet based on ugali, made of maize meal.
+related to poor diet based on ugali, made of maize meal and little else.

-The solution, how to help these people was so obvious, especially as Kenya's other coastal areas are very popular
+The solution, how to help these people was so obvious, especially as Kenya is a popular tourists-destination.
+The

-tourists-destinations.
-The initiative to build a place to have an income from tourism within Mida Creek came from the
+initiative to build a place to have an income from tourism within Mida Creek came from the Mida community

-The second time we visited a 9 month old baby had just died of a cough and a 2 year old boy of malaria.
-We knew
+The second time we visited, a 9 month old baby had just died of a cough and a 2 year old boy of malaria.
+We

-then to get involved and returned a third time a week later to start building.
+knew then to get involved and returned a third time a week later to start building.
+I wrote e-mails to friends and

-area, for the platform restaurant.
+the area, for the platform restaurant.
 The second big step was running a water-pipe to the main road.
-Water from a tap -
+Water from

 After only three month, end of August 2007, the platform and the three huts were up, and the area for the small